 Your marketing materials

-We will keep it brief about cover letters in this blog because we are not big believers in them.
-However, the letter is your moment to show that you spent some time learning about the company you are applying at and that your skills and experience are the ones needed for the job.
+We will keep it brief about cover letters in this blog.
+However, the letter is your moment to show that you spent some time learning about the company you are applying at and that your skills and experience are the ones relevant for the job.
 You need to write some creative and customized copy to get your letter read, keep a truthful tone and make it clear why you want the position.

 Let’s now focus on the main attraction: the CV!